VinayNoogler000/Password-Generator/README.md

 Before cloning and running this project locally, ensure you have the following installed:

-- **Code Editor**: An editor like VSCode for making any modifications.
+- **Code Editor**: An editor like VSCode to efficiently view the code and for making any modifications.
 - **Git**: Version control system to clone the repository.
 - **Node.js**: Required for using npm packages.
 - **Web Browser**: A modern web browser like Chrome, Firefox, or Edge for locally running the web-app.